ng-parth/notifyMe/README.md

 2. Include these 2 files in your project after including jquery, angular and angular-animate libraries.
   - Link the CSS file as  `<link href="notify-me.css" rel="stylesheet"/>`
   - Link the JS file as  `<script src="motifyMe.js"></script>`
+  - Inject `notifyMe` while creating your angular app as `angular.module('yourApp', ['notifyMe', 'otherDIs'])`.
+Now you can use the `notifyMe` service throughout your application by injecting the service in your controllers.

 3. use notifyMe apis to display notifications for info, warning or error
 	```js